Semantic Communications for Digital Signals via Carrier Images

 \subsection{Proposed Transmission Approach}

 In the proposed SemCom transmission framework, we apply the MAE encoder/decoder as the SemCom encoder/decoder.
 The outputs of the original MAE encoder include the latent representation of the unmasked patches of the image $g_{\rm en}(\mathbf{S}_{\rm im}^{v})$ and the mask tokens $\mathbf{M}$.
-However, the number of mask tokens is equal to the number of patches of the transmitted image, which is fixed and depended on the model structure.
-Thus, sending the mask tokens still faces larger overhead than the binary bits transmission.
-To this end, we add a sparse encoding module at the transmitter to encode the mask tokens into a sparse matrix to reduce the transmission costs, and this sparse matrix can be recovered to the tokens at the receiver.
+While the original MAE efficiently transmits the image's most important features by sending $g_{\rm en}(\mathbf{S}_{\rm im}^{v})$, it still carries a significant overhead in transmitting $\mathbf{M}$.
+Since the size of $\mathbf{M}$ is constant, regardless of how many patches are masked, we will have unnecessary transmission of information, and inefficient utilization of the available resources that may result in high transmission costs.
+To address these challenges and further optimize the MAE-based SemCom framework, we add a sparse encoding module at the transmitter to encode the mask tokens into a sparse matrix to reduce the transmission costs, and this sparse matrix can be recovered to the tokens at the receiver.
 Thus, both the recovered mask tokens and received latent representation are the inputs to the MAE decoder to obtain the transmitted image and digital signal.
 The whole proposed transmission approach is shown in Fig. 1(c).